V4nnura/openvault/README.md

-# Fallout Community Edition
+# OpenVault

-Fallout Community Edition is a fully working re-implementation of Fallout, with the same original gameplay, engine bugfixes, and some quality of life improvements, that works (mostly) hassle-free on multiple platforms.
+OpenVault is a re-implementation of Fallout 1, with the same original gameplay, engine bugfixes, and some quality of life improvements, that works (mostly) hassle-free on multiple platforms.

 ## Installation